 WHO’S AT RISK OF HAVING LOW VITAMIN D LEVELS?

-Anyone can be deficient in vitamin D, and research suggests that around 20% of the UK population has low vitamin D status1.
+Anyone can be deficient in vitamin D, and research suggests that 1 in 6 adults in the UK have low levels of vitamin D in their blood .
 However, certain groups of people are at higher risk of vitamin D deficiency than others.
 These groups include: